Agenda item

 General points made included:-

 Cllr Dixie Darch spoke passionately about the decisions that are being made and expressed her dismay at the current financial situation.
 It was important that services were preserved, but the current deficit in the statutory areas of protecting the vulnerable (Adult Social Care and Children’s Services) meant that Somerset Council was faced with a stark choice.
 Cost savings had to be realised to ensure that the Council was not issued with a Bankruptcy notice.
-If that happened, the Commissioners would automatically cut the discretionary services, and a likely scenario could be that ALL recycling centres were closed.
+If that happened, the Commissioners would automatically cut the discretionary services.

 Other discussion points:-